MiSTer-devel/GBA_MiSTer/README.md

 - Savestates
 - FastForward - speed up game by factor 2-4
 - CPU Turbomode - give games additional CPU power
-- Flickerblend - turn on for games like F-Zero, Mario Kart or NES Classics to prevent flickering effects
+- Flickerblend - set to blend or 30Hz mode for games like F-Zero, Mario Kart or NES Classics to prevent flickering effects
 - Spritelimit - turn on to prevent wrong sprites for games that rely on the limit (opt-in)
 - Cheats
 - Color optimizations: shader colors and desaturate